alshival/gpt-discord-bot/README.md

   * `text-davinci-002` is cheaper to use than the heavier models, hence a great choice for a discord server with many users, though openAi offers some lighter models that might meet your needs.
   * `gpt-3.5-turbo` is heavier and $\huge\textcolor{red}{\textbf{\textsf{great for study groups}}}$  or even $\huge\textcolor{green}{\textbf{\textsf{collaboration between small teams.}}}$

-Or, if you'd like our help integrating the bot with your data system using a fine-tuned algorithm, or if you'd like to train it to search through legal and other documents, visit our site at [Alshival.com](https://alshival.com).

   You can easily swap out the model in the code with anything you need, even fine-tuned models.
 Check out [openAi's models](https://platform.openai.com/docs/models) for a complete list of models.
 There are $\huge\textcolor{VioletRed}{\textsf{only 7 steps for install}}$.

+If you'd like our help integrating the bot with your data system using a fine-tuned algorithm, or if you'd like to train it to search through legal and other documents, visit our website at [Alshival.com](https://alshival.com).

 To use `text-davinci-002` in Discord, type `!chatGPT` before your request.